U.S. News Rankings

 Franklin College is located on a scenic campus just 20 minutes south of Indianapolis.
-Students at Franklin can pick from more than 30 majors and get extra help at the library’s Academic Resource Center, which offers peer tutoring and assistance with math, writing, and technology.
-In the quaint town of Franklin, students can take a break from studying and walk to the roller rink, movie theater, and bowling alley.
-Students can also make a short drive to Indianapolis, which offers bigger attractions, such as museums, parks, clubs, a zoo, and professional sports.
+Students at Franklin can pick from more than 30 majors and get extra help at the library's Academic Resource Center, which offers peer tutoring and assistance with math, writing and technology.
+In the quaint town of Franklin, students can take a break from studying and walk to the roller rink, movie theater and bowling alley.
+Students can also make a short drive to Indianapolis, which offers museums, parks, clubs, a zoo and professional sports.

 |School mission and unique qualities (as provided by the school):|

 The Franklin College Leadership program prepares students to lead and contribute in our society by providing them with a structured learning experience and opportunities for practical application of and reflection on leadership.
 The Franklin College Professional Development program prepares students to make a confident and successful transition from college to the professional workplace or to graduate or professional school.

 When applying to Franklin College, it's important to note the application deadline is rolling.
 The application fee at Franklin College is $30.
 It is selective, with an acceptance rate of 65 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.